Coral-Protocol/Vultr-Enterprise-Spreadsheet-Automation/README.md

 <details>

-**You can run in either of the below modes to get your system running.**
+<summary>You can run in either of the below modes to get your system running.</summary>

 #### 1. Executable Mode